Nigerian National Assembly delegation from Kano: 6th Assembly (2007–2011)

 The 6th National Assembly (2007–2011) was inaugurated on 5 June 2007.

 The People's Democratic Party (PDP) won no Senate seats and two House seats.

 The All Nigeria Peoples Party (ANPP) won two Senate seats and thirteen House seats.

 In December 2007 the election of Aminu Sule Garo was annulled, and the PDP contender Bello Hayatu Gwarzo was declared elected.

 Senators representing Kano State in the 6th Assembly were:

 Representatives in the 6th Assembly were:

 The 4th Assembly (1999–2003)

-The 4th National Assembly (2007–2011) was inaugurated on 29 May 1999.
+The 4th National Assembly (1999–2003) was inaugurated on 29 May 1999.
 The People's Democratic Party (PDP) won three Senate seats and twenty two House seats.

-The All Nigeria Peoples Party (ANPP) won one House seat.
+The All Peoples Party (APP) won one House seat.